The G-dynamics of the QCPB theory: Generalized geometric commutator and geometric anticommutator

 In this section, we simply review some basic results given by the paper \cite{3} in QCPB.
 As quantum mechanics illustrated, the commutator relations may look different than in the Schr\"{o}dinger picture, because of the time dependence of operators.
 The time evolution of those operators depends on the Hamiltonian of the system.
 Considering the one-dimensional quantum harmonic oscillator,

-the evolution of the position and momentum operators is given by:
+The evolutions of the position and momentum operators are given by:

-As for the application of the QPB or the commutation, there are some many fields including the physics and mathematics, and so on.
+As for the application of the QPB or the commutation, there are many fields including the physics and mathematics, and so on.

 As a certainly example, we will now start by briefly reviewing the quantum mechanics of a one-dimensional quantum harmonic oscillator \eqref{eq3}, and see how the QCPB can be incorporated using GGC in the covariant quantization procedure.
-With the Hamiltonian given by \eqref{eq3}, let's use the QCPB to recalculate the \eqref{eq5}, we can see how difference emerges.
+With the Hamiltonian given by \eqref{eq3}, let's use the QCPB to recalculate the \eqref{eq5}, we can see how differences emerge.
 More specifically, the covariant dynamics in terms of the position reads